Current Borrowers

 The SBA has aided millions of business owners since its founding in 1953.
 Whether you’re looking to secure funding or just want to learn more about being a business owner in the U.S., the SBA offers plenty of resources to make your small business dreams a reality.

-If you are in our areas of service and want to learn more about CDC Small Business Finance and our offerings, please visit our loan pages on SBA 504 Commercial Real Estate (offered in California, Arizona and Nevada) or Working Capital Small Business loan (offered in California, Arizona, Nevada, Detroit Mi, and Washington, D.C.
-Metro) .
+If you are in our areas of service and want to learn more about CDC Small Business Finance and our offerings, please visit our loan pages on SBA 504 Commercial Real Estate (offered in California, Arizona and Nevada) or Working Capital Small Business loan (offered across the country including in California, Arizona, Nevada, Atlanta GA, Dalla-Fort Worth TX, Detroit MI, Miami FL, and Washington, D.C.
+Metro).

 ^